AD Architecture

 Better fit for partial transforms

-Cross-country evaluation and partial transpose are more natural when transforms operate on fragments rather than on one giant graph.
+Cross-country evaluation and partial linear_transpose are more natural when transforms operate on graphs rather than on one giant graph.

 Global identity is explicit